 Douglas County Prostitution Attorney: Consequences of Soliciting for Prostitution

-In Castle Rock and Douglas County, Soliciting for Prostitution is a class 3 misdemeanor, which means you could spend up to 6 months in the Douglas County Jail and risk paying up to $750 in fines if convicted.
-However, if you knew you were carrying the human immunodeficiency virus (HIV) and still engaged in Soliciting for Prostitution or any other prostitution-related crime, you could be charged with a class 5 felony, according to C.R.S.
-18-7-201.7(1) and (2).
-This would result in a Colorado Department of Corrections prison sentence.
+In Castle Rock and Douglas County, soliciting for prostitution is a petty offense, which means you could spend up to 10 days in the Douglas County Jail and risk paying up to $5,000 in fines if convicted.
 The biggest penalty, though, is that a life long criminal record for prostitution is devastating like all sex based crimes.

 Police Stings in Lakewood, Colorado: Watch Out for Police Stings in Your Area

 In Denver, Lakewood and across Jefferson County, police stage a variety of prostitution stings to catch “johns” (code name for those soliciting for prostitution).
 Some ways Denver police stage these operations are by:

 - Having a female police officer pretend to be a prostitute and wait for men to approach her;

 - Advertising massage services and other services in magazines and hoping men call to set up an appointment;

 - Advertising prostitution services online and waiting for men to agree to the prostitution services.